geobra/harbour-sailsecure/README.md

 # TextSecure client for Sailfish OS

 This is a Signal compatible client for Sailfish OS, written in Go and QML.
-It builds upon the great [Go textsecure package] (https://github.com/janimo/textsecure) and modified versions of the (minimalistic gui) [http://gitlab.unique-conception.org/thebootroo/mitakuuluu-ui-ng].
-Some Ideas and concepts are taken from (WhisperFish) [https://github.com/aebruno/whisperfish] which is also a Signal client for Sailfish OS.
+It builds upon the great [Go textsecure package] (https://github.com/janimo/textsecure) and modified versions of a [minimalistic gui] (http://gitlab.unique-conception.org/thebootroo/mitakuuluu-ui-ng).
+Some Ideas and concepts are taken from [WhisperFish] (https://github.com/aebruno/whisperfish) which is also a Signal client for Sailfish OS.

 This is a project in early alpha stage.
 It works for me as a daily messenger.
 But don't expect a stable software!